-This is not going to be a simple or quick decision though.
-There are a number of factors and elements with every stock that can greatly change your shooting experience.
+So you’re looking for a new stock to upgrade your favorite Ruger 10/22?
 Ruger 10/22’s have been proven firearms for decades and while making changes can produce an even better rifle, sometimes tampering with an already great thing can lead to a worse one.

 Whether you’re looking for a particular aesthetic to show off at the range, a few optimal upgrades to enhance your firing abilities, or you simply have a few extra dollars to throw at improving your arsenal, aftermarket parts are what everyone looks for sooner or later.

 Poring over the almost endless aftermarket part selections of triggers, receivers and everything else, is a hassle though, whether you’re new to finding aftermarket parts or are an experienced shopper.
 Especially in the case of the Ruger 10/22, the sheer number of varied options can feel overwhelming and daunting.

-But don’t worry!
 We’re here to help you in your search for a new stock upgrade to your Ruger rifle with our carefully researched list of the top 3 best stocks on the market.
 With our help you’ll be able to narrow down your search and find a great, high-quality stock upgrade to improve your shooting.

 Why Go With The Ruger 10/22?

 The Ruger 10/22 was designed and released by Sturm, Ruger & Co., an American manufacturer, in 1964.
 From the very moment of its release into the firearm market, the Ruger 10/22 was a widely popular semi-automatic rifle.
-The fact that it was styled after the 30 caliber M1 carbine was a major factor in that popularity.
+The fact that it was styled after the 30 caliber M1 carbine was a significant factor in that popularity.

 What truly makes the Ruger 10/22 a perfect option though is the sheer magnitude of aftermarket part options.
 Due to its huge popularity, relatively low price, and widespread reliability in the community there are so many third party manufacturers of accessories and upgradable parts that you’ll never find all of them.
 You can tear apart just about every single piece of your original rifle and replace it with a variation or upgrade, making this the perfect adaptable rifle model.